-Acorda is a traditional Portuguese soup/stew made with bread soaked in broth, coriander, garlic, olive oil, and a poached egg.
+Açorda is a Portuguese soup/stew made with bread soaked in broth, coriander, garlic, olive oil, and a poached egg.
 It can be made with other ingredients as well like bacalhau or shrimp.

-Acorda is originally from the Alentejo region of Portugal but like caldo verde, it’s become one of the most popular soups in Portuguese cuisine.
+There are two basic types of açorda in Portugal – Lisbon açorda and Alentejo açorda.
+The former is made with papo seco bread while the latter is made with leftover sopas (local Alentejano bread).
+If I understand correctly, this classic Portuguese soup is originally from the Alentejo region but like caldo verde, it’s become one of the most popular soups in Portugal.
 It’s a hearty and filling soup that’s almost a meal in itself.

-We had this tasty bowl of acorda a alentejana at the popular Casa da India restaurant in Lisbon.
+We had this tasty bowl of açorda a alentejana with glasses of vinho verde (Portuguese wine from Minho province) at the popular Casa da India restaurant in Lisbon.

 Torricado can be served on its own, mainly as a side dish, but it can also be topped with any number of ingredients like bacalhau, sardines, and pork.

 It started off as rural worker food, as an inexpensive and easy way for laborers to have lunch while working in the fields.
 Today, it’s usually served at family and social gatherings.

 I had these fancier versions of Portuguese torricado at the lovely Taberna Folias de Baco restaurant in Porto.

 Croquettes are a popular snack or side dish and one of the best things you can eat in Portugal.
 Portuguese croquettes can be filled with any number of ingredients but the most traditional version is the croquete de carne or Portuguese beef croquette.